 - Contribution to the Anna Lindh Report on Intercultural Trends 2014 concerning the differing results of the corresponding Gallup Survey in Germany in 2009 and 2012

-- Attendance of Caroline Robertson-von Trotha at the Moroccan Network Meeting in Marrakesh: Talk on ‘Culture of Associations in Germany’ (June 2013)
+- Attendance of Prof. Dr. Caroline Y. Robertson-von Trotha at the Moroccan Network Meeting in Marrakesh: Talk on ‘Culture of Associations in Germany’ (June 2013)

 - Arab Consultative Meeting ‘Re-Thinking Citizens’ Participation’ in Tunis for the ALF programme Citizens for Dialogue (January 2014)